 Obesity as a disease encourages treatment.

-While being overweight or obese can have a number of negative effects on overall health and quality of life, especially increasing the risk of Covid-related death, obesity is hardly a focus of medicine.
+While being overweight or obese can have a number of negative effects on overall health and quality of life, it is hardly a focus of medicine.
 Medical schools tend to focus on pathology, devoting little time to matters of nutrition and activity’s impact on health.
 This leaves physicians ill-equipped to advise their patients on such matters.
 As such, terming obesity a disease stands to restructure physicians’ values and learning on the topic.
 Designating obesity as a disease rather than a consequence of poor lifestyle may relieve the stigma surrounding it and encourage those affected to seek medical assistance, instead of avoiding appointments for fear of humiliation.
 It may provide doctors the opportunity to address such matters diplomatically and accurately, like by prescribing the diabetes drug Ozempic to induce weight loss, instead of equating obesity with lifestyle behavior, thereby leaving patients feeling fat-shamed, which has been found to promote weight gain, or wanting to avoid the issue altogether.